se1yu/se1yu/README.md

 - 😄 Pronouns: ...
 - ⚡ Fun fact: ...
 -->
 Hello!
-I'm a senior in the Houston area - feel free to look around my non traditional repos
+I'm a senior in the Houston area - feel free to look around my random repositories.
-- 🔭 I’m currently working on Hack Club's hackapet and asylum projects!
+- 🔭 I’m currently working on Hack Club's juice event whilst trying to build up my Chineses.
 - 🌱 I’m also learning Design on Figma + Web Development + getting back into art at the moment!
-- Feel free to connect with me on social platforms at my handle.
+- Feel free to connect with me on social platforms @se1yu